Eli Lilly and Company: Illegal marketing of Zyprexa

 Eli Lilly pleaded guilty to a US federal criminal misdemeanor charge of illegally marketing Zyprexa, actively promoting the drug for off-label uses, particularly for the treatment of dementia in the elderly.
 The $1.415 billion penalty included an $800 million civil settlement, a $515 million criminal fine, and forfeit assets of $100 million.
 The US Justice Department said the criminal fine of $515 million was the largest ever in a healthcare case and the largest criminal fine for an individual corporation ever imposed in a US criminal prosecution of any kind.
 "That was a blemish for us," John C. Lechleiter, CEO of Lilly, said.
 "We don't ever want that to happen again.
 We put measures in place to assure that not only do we have the right intentions in integrity and compliance, but we have systems in place to support that."
 In an internal email, Lechleiter had stated "we must seize the opportunity to expand our work with Zyprexa in this same child-adolescent population" for off-label use.

-In January 2020, lawyer James Gottstein published a book titled The Zyprexa Papers summarizing the legal activities surrounding Zyprexa, and their impact on the political landscape of psychiatry and antipsychiatry in the US.
-The book details of how he obtained the Zyprexa papers, including how Will Hall and a small group of "psychiatric survivors" untraceably spread the Zyprexa Papers on the Internet and his battles on behalf of Bill Bigley, the psychiatric patient whose ordeal made possible the exposure of the Zyprexa Papers.
+In January 2020, lawyer James Gottstein published a book titled The Zyprexa Papers, summarizing the legal activities surrounding Zyprexa and their impact on the political landscape of psychiatry and antipsychiatry in the US.
+The book details how he obtained the Zyprexa papers, including how Will Hall and a small group of "psychiatric survivors" spread the Zyprexa Papers on the Internet, and Gottstein's battles on behalf of Bill Bigley, the psychiatric patient whose ordeal made possible the exposure of the Zyprexa Papers.